Book a Session with Hope Therapy

 · Thoughts of suicide.

-A person experiencing depression will often struggle with coping with day to day activities that they may normally find straightforward, such as getting out of bed, bathing or dressing.
+A person experiencing depression or feeling sad will often struggle with coping with day to day activities that they may normally find straightforward, such as getting out of bed, bathing or dressing.

 Depression is one of the most common reasons people seek therapy, and the condition is highly treatable.

-Feel free to contact me to discuss your depression and how Therapy can help.
+Feel free to contact us to discuss your depression and how Therapy can help.